HISTORY OF THE BEST OF THE NORTHWEST

 The spring of 1998 saw the creation of a Spring show in Seattle.

 The Best of the Northwest shows now have the reputation among the public attending, as well as with the participating artists, as one of the best arts and crafts shows in the Northwest.
+Find everything from jewelry to one of a kind (http://prom-dresses.net/)prom dresses) and participating artists from not just the Northwest – many travel from Canada or the mid west to display their wares at our show.

 Our goal statement is being achieved.